 18.4.1.2.
-Configure a PinningFilter
+Configure a movable EntitySelectionFilter

-Alternatively, to pin some planning entities down, add a PinningFilter that returns true if an entity is movable, and false if it is pinned.
+Alternatively, to make some planning entities immovable, add an entity SelectionFilter that returns true if an entity is movable, and false if it is immovable.
 This is more flexible and more verbose than the @PlanningPin approach.